 As we can see, entitlement of one sort or other accounted for approximately 62%, approaching two-thirds of the overall budget.

 Now let's put the current deficit into the larger pattern of federal spending.
-I created the next two charts from a combination of CBO historical data since 1971 and their budget projections for 2014-2024.
+We created the next two charts from a combination of CBO historical data since 1971 and their budget projections for 2014-2024.
 The first chart shows the astonishing growth of entitlements.

 The next chart shows the projected gap between revenues and outlays over the next decade together with an overlay of the accelerating growth of public debt.
 As long as the red line is above the green, the size of the debt burden will accelerate.

 The final chart below shows the growth of entitlements as a percent of total US revenues since the early 1970s.
-I added a linear regression through the historical data and extended it into the future.
+We added a linear regression through the historical data and extended it into the future.
 The purpose is to illustrate that the CBO's estimates for the next decade are on the optimistic side (i.e., below) the regression, especially in light of the growing population of retiring Boomers.

 We'll take another look at this data when President Obama presents his budget for Fiscal Year 2015.